PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the deliberately absent future owner.
 Production behavior, dependencies, TensorFlow isolation, the 39-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds an optional terminal singleton/Clamp-SiNet owner.
+Singleton reshape receives the exact pass context and fixed terminal layout/multi-branch policies only when layout optimization is enabled.
+Clamp/SiNet then always receives the original callback-bearing SiNet context.
+Both child results retain object identity, with `None` representing the disabled singleton path.

+Only the two observation-only lowerer assignments are replaced.
+Both flag paths, recorded phase boundaries, wrappers, callbacks, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+Focused `5`, affected `636`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 39 to 38.